anishzute/synthetic-cell-segmentation/README.md

 ## Usage

-Simply double-click on `synthetic_cell_segmentation.exe` to launch the application.
+Simply double-click on `synthetic-cell-segmentation.exe` to launch the application.
 You may need to click

 Run the main script to launch the GUI: